Avocatious/BankApp/README.txt

 __init__(self, fname = “Bankusers.txt”) -> None:
 Initialization of class attributes.

+request_loan(self, uname: str, amount: float) -> str:
+Allows user to obtain a loan by screening their credit score, and account balance prior to approving loan.
+This also impacts credit score.

 save(self) -> None:
 Saves users data to file “Bankusers.txt”

 load_user(self) -> dict:
 Loads information for each user in PyBank.

-create_user(self, uname: str) -> None:
+create_user(self, uname: str) -> str:
 Creates new user with relevant information, and is added to userdb.
+Returns string that confirms user addition.

 depositer(self) -> None:
 Enables user to deposit money into existing account.